Abdulkadir98/mws-restaurant-stage-1/README.md

 View the site live over [here](https://mws-restaurant-reviews.netlify.com/)

 #### Note:
-The site only works if run server locally on your machine.
+The site only works if you run server locally on your machine.
 Head over to this [repo](https://github.com/udacity/mws-restaurant-stage-3) for the server code and instructions to run it.